maxqxam/DM0/README.md

-Appname: DM Problem Solver
+    appname: DM Problem Solver

     Version: 1.0 (Unoptimized)

     Platform: Personal Computers

     GUI: NO

     User Friendly: NO

     This is my first C++ vast project , I worked on it for almost a week.
     This application solves Discrete Mathemathic's problems. ( like : (p>q)|r )
     The functionality of it is almost perfect but it's performance and memory managing rating is almost 0, as I am only using std::string in the operation of finding the solution.

     Operators table:
       | Or

       & And

       '>' Conclusion

       % Bidirectional Conclusion

       ~ Not

       = Equals